-but where possible, we try to improve the mix of purchased energy towards renewables
+Energy from renewables is not available in all our locations, but where possible, we try to improve the mix of purchased energy towards renewables.

 All of our premises are leased.
-Our offices in Canada (Toronto and Ottawa) and the US (San Jose) are based in modern, smart HVAC systems.
+Our offices in Canada (Toronto and Ottawa) and the US (San Jose) are based in modern, smart buildings equipped with energy-saving systems and advanced HVAC systems.
 In 2024, we transitioned to larger facilities in Bengaluru's EcoWorld campus, Asia's first net-zero development, featuring zero water discharge and 100% organic waste recycling.
-All three locations are undergoing certification for LEED, WELL, and other sustainability and wellness standards.
+All three locations are undergoing certification for LEED, WELL, and other sustainability and wellness standards

-In compliance with Streamlined Energy and Carbon Reporting (SECR) requirements, we are committed to disclosing our energy environmental impact of our leased premises and the sustainability measures implemented across our global offices.
+In compliance with Streamlined Energy and Carbon Reporting (SECR) requirements, we are committed to disclosing our energy use and carbon emissions.
+This includes reporting on the environmental impact of our leased premises and the sustainability measures implemented across our global offices.